Grienauer/google-serp-finder/README.md

 ## How it works

 The Google SERP Finder works without the Google Search API.
 This is more a Page scraper.
-The node-server has several tasks tasks to execute in order to get the google position of a domain:
+The node-server has several tasks to execute in order to get the google position of a domain:

 * Getting the 100 Google search results with this query ``http://www.google.com/search?num=100&complete=0&q=`` It is important to turn off the google suggestion with ``complete=0`` off, to get the result page